 Helpful related articles.

 Don't worry!
-Drum Ambition is here to do what we do best - break this down in to understandable, realistic and manageable nuggets for you.
-The good news is that I have taught thousands of hours of lessons at my drum studio in San Diego, and I was myself, albeit many years ago now, a beginner drummer.
-I have also had many drum lessons with lots of qualified and gifted teachers, all of whom had different opinions on what seems like such as simple key fundamental.
-Over this time, I have recognized that while there is no actual right or wrong in this discussion, there is one grip in particular that helped me immensely, and has helped just about every student I have taught over my twenty year teaching adventure.
+Drum Ambition is here to do what we do best - break this down into understandable, realistic, and manageable nuggets for you.
+The good news is that our Founder and Presenter has taught thousands of hours of lessons throughout his private teaching career and was once himself, albeit many years ago now, a beginner drummer.
+Simon has also had many drum lessons with lots of qualified and gifted teachers, all of whom had different opinions on what seems like such as simple key fundamental.
+Over this time, he recognized that while there is no actual right or wrong in this discussion, one grip, in particular, helped him immensely and has helped just about every student he taught over his twenty-year teaching adventure.
 We show you this grip and much more in a free video - more on that below.

-Back when I was learning the drums (I hate to say it - before the internet.
-There is a reason for my gray hairs...) we had to rely on pictures in books, or at least hope that we had been correctly practicing what our teachers were showing us in our drum lessons.
-It's 2019!
+Absolutely!
+Before the advent of online videos, we had to rely on pictures in books or hope that we had been correctly practicing what our teachers were showing us in our drum lessons.
+It's 2021!
 Diagrams and photographs have their limitations, so there is a video that we have created to help you through this, and you can watch it here, absolutely free.
-This video is called "One video every beginner drummer should watch", and covers everything from grip, how to position your drums, the recommended posture to use, and a couple of useful techniques for starting out on the bass drum pedal.
-If you find this video helpful, then you might want to view our curriculum too, and consider if a Drum Ambition subscription might be a good fit for you.
+This video is called "One video every beginner drummer should watch" and covers everything from grip, how to position your drums, the recommended posture to use, and a couple of useful techniques for using the bass drum pedal.
+If you find this video helpful, you might want to view our curriculum and consider if a Drum Ambition subscription might be a good fit for you.

 Where to buy drum sticks.

 In our videos, Simon uses the Vic Firth 5A wood tip model.
 We've included links below so that you can purchase these sticks if you can't make it into your friendly local drum store.
 As an associate of Amazon.com, we may earn a commission if you choose to buy these products here.